What is buying clothes?

-If you are having difficulty in finding the style of clothing you want in a size that is appropriate for you, you might want to consider these ideas:
+If you are having difficulty in finding the style of clothing you want in a size that is appropriate for you, have you considered:

-Find a retailer that stocks clothes intended for taller people
+retailers that stock clothes intended for taller people?

 UK high street retailers with collections for tall people in their Women’s section include Dorothy Perkins, GAP, New Look, Next, and Topshop.
 Some retailers specialise in only offering clothing for taller people, such as Long Tall Sally, The Tall Collective, and TTYA London.

 Often retailers will have much better stocks of smaller and larger sizes available online than they do in their physical stores.
 Retailers that only operate online, such as ASOS, will often have a very wide selection of sizes.

 The children’s section of many retailers will contain clothes that are suitable for smaller adults.

 Many items of clothing with a more casual style are considered unisex, and are worn by people of any gender.
 Smaller sizes of these clothes can be bought from the Women’s section and larger from the Men’s section.
 Examples include many styles of hoodies, t-shirts, jeans, and jogging bottoms.
 This also applies to some footwear, such as trainers and boots, which will often be virtually identical in versions sold in Women’s and Men’s sections of retailers.
 Some retailers also sell unisex underwear, such as FOCX or rodeoH.

 retailers that don’t divide by gender?